-Over the past few months, TikTok users have been obsessed with a viral "coffee and lemon" challenge.
-The idea behind the trend is quite simple: squeeze some lemon into your coffee to help burn fat and, consequently, kickstart your weight loss journey.
+The trend initially went viral thanks to a "coffee and lemon" challenge.
+The idea behind the trend is quite simple: squeeze some lemon into your coffee to help burn fat and, consequently, kickstart your weight-loss journey.

-Plenty of TikTok users have been posting videos of themselves trying the trend and some of them have been quite candid in saying that they don't exactly dig the flavor combo.
+Plenty of TikTok users posted videos of themselves trying the trend and some of them have been quite candid in saying that they don't exactly dig the flavor combo.

 Does adding lemon to your coffee help with weight loss?

-We've heard of people adding lemon to water to make it more flavorful and to add a touch of vitamin C, but TODAY was curious to know: Is the whole coffee and lemon challenge really effective or just a gimmick?
+So adding lemon to water can make it more flavorful and add a touch of vitamin C, but is the whole coffee and lemon challenge effective or just a gimmick?

 "I can’t think of a single benefit of adding lemon to your coffee.
 I’d actually consider this behavior to be a red flag for disordered eating.
 Eating for weight loss shouldn’t be about restricting yourself or forcing yourself to eat or drink something that’s not appetizing.
 That’s a sign that you’re not building sustainable habits and it also suggests that you're willing to prioritize losing weight over your well-being," she said.